ilastik/ilastik/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots to help explain your problem.

 **Desktop (please complete the following information):**